TABLE OF CONTENTS

 Best Motherboard for Video Editing

-The Mainboard in itself should adapt to the other Hardware Components that we discussed above, as it is basically “just” the Hub that connects all of the components together.
+The Motherboard in itself should be fitted to the other Hardware Components that we discussed above, as it is basically “just” the central hub that connects all of the components together.

-After you have selected your desired CPU, you can already narrow down the number of compatible mainboards by choosing the right Socket that fits your CPU.
+After you have selected your desired CPU, you can already narrow down the number of compatible Motherboards by choosing the right Socket that fits your CPU.

-You will need a sTRX4 Socket for example, if you are planning on running a 3rd Gen Threadripper CPU, a Motherboard with an AM4 Socket for any Ryzen CPUs (e.g. 3900X, 3950X), a Motherboard with an LGA 1151 for an i7 9700K or i9 9900K CPU and a 2066 Socket for any type of Intel i9-X Series CPUs such as the i9 10980XE.
+You will need an sTRX4 Socket for example, if you are planning on running a 3rd Gen Threadripper CPU, a Motherboard with an AM4 Socket for any Ryzen CPUs (e.g. 5900X, 5950X), a Motherboard with an LGA 1700 for an i7 12700K or i9 12900K CPU.

 There really isn’t all that much that you can do wrong here:

-Almost every ATX standard sized Motherboard has enough PCIe Slots for your GPU and (if you need them) additional Cards, plenty SATA Connectors for your drives and usually comes with 4-6 or more USB Ports for anything external you might need to plug in.
+Almost every ATX standard-sized Motherboard has enough PCIe Slots for your GPU and (if you need them) additional Cards, plenty of SATA Connectors for your storage devices, and usually comes with 4-6 or more USB Ports for anything external you might need to plug in.

 Most Motherboards nowadays have at least one M.2 slot for your NVMe SSDs, most have 2 or more.

-ATX is the most popular Mainboard Size and will fit into an ATX Sized Computer Case.
-It’s as easy as that!
+ATX is the most popular Motherboard Size and will fit into an ATX Sized Computer Case.

 Best Computer Case for Video Editing

-Apart from the Monitor and Input devices, the Computer Case is the main Piece of “Furniture” that will be visible to you and clients or other visitors.
+Apart from the Monitor and Input devices, the Computer Case is the main Piece of “Furniture” that will be visible to you or your visitors.